 An eye wash or a safety shower is an efficient security device that in the quickest possible way interrupts a chemical reaction which may seriously damage the eyes or body.

-The shower must fulfil certain demands on its function in order to perform in the best possible way (see directions stipulated in AFS).
+The shower must fulfill certain demands on its function in order to perform in the best possible way.

 1. Correct location of a safety shower

 Every second counts!
 The eyewash and safety shower must be placed close to the hazard zone and be possible to reach in only a few seconds.

 2. Amount of water in a safety shower

 The flow of water and the time for rinsing is decisive for how well you can remove the chemicals or cool down the burn damage.
 The Krusman eye washes and safety showers meet the demands for flow set by the trade but we can also adjust the flow.
 The rinsing should be carried on for 15-30 minutes generally, but there are more specific guidelines depending on the type of chemical or damage.
 There is more information about rinsing times in ANSI and EN standard.